technologiesoutcomes/assignments/assignment9/README.md

 ### Assignment 9

-1. Read this AWS blog - https://aws.amazon.com/blogs/mt/create-immutable-servers-using-ec2-image-builder-aws-codepipeline/ and answer the following questions.
-#   DO NOT IMPLEMENT THE SOLUTION - JUST READ IT AND MAKE SURE YOU UNDERSTAND IT
+1. Read this AWS blog - https://aws.amazon.com/blogs/mt/create-immutable-servers-using-ec2-image-builder-aws-codepipeline/ and answer the following questions. <b>DO NOT IMPLEMENT THE SOLUTION - JUST READ IT AND MAKE SURE YOU UNDERSTAND IT</b>

    * Discuss how applications running in an Auto Scaling Group with a custom AMI are deployed and maintained.
    * Why are immutable deployments preferred over mutable deployments?